Build Self-Esteem Through Crafting and Therapy

 1. Fostering a Sense of Mastery

-Many individuals struggle with negative self-talk, a hallmark of low self-esteem.
+Many individuals struggle with negative self talk, a hallmark of low self esteem.
 Crafting encourages mindfulness and concentration, which helps reduce the focus on intrusive, negative thoughts.
-As you immerse yourself in a creative project, you may find that you're able to temporarily put aside worries or self-doubt.
-The act of creating can provide a therapeutic outlet for stress, and over time, you’ll develop a more positive inner dialogue, reinforcing your confidence.
+As you immerse yourself in a creative project, you may find that you are able to temporarily put aside worries or self doubt.
+The act of creating can provide a therapeutic outlet for stress, and over time, you will develop a more positive inner dialogue, reinforcing your confidence.

 3. Building a Sense of Accomplishment